Financial reporting and accounting advisory services

 The SBD provides Canadian controlled private corporations (CCPCs) with the benefit of a 9% tax rate applied to its first $500,000 of qualifying active business income—subject to the sharing of this small business limit with associated CCPCs.

-Bill C-32 includes draft legislation for the following proposals aimed at increasing housing affordability:
+Bill C-32 includes new legislation for the following measures aimed at increasing housing affordability:

 - introduction of Tax-Free First Home Savings Accounts effective April 1, 2023